-e.
-Transitioning CDP's questionnaire to a more sector-specific approach
+1.5 Transitioning CDP's questionnaire to a more sector-specific approach

-To date, CDP's focus has been on building climate, water and forest ambition and embedding it into governance and critical decision-making processes.
+To date, CDP's focus has been on building climate, water, forest, biodiversity and plastics ambition and embedding it into governance and critical decision-making processes.
 There is now an urgent need to ensure ambition is reflected in concrete plans with tangible transition indicators, as well as evidence of progress, including implementation and achievement against agreed goals.